miampf/dev-shells/README.md

 ## Using the shells

 Using the shells is a simple `nix develop github:miampf/dev-shells#<name>`.
 Different names and a description for them is provided in a table below.
-Also, all environments come with `git`, `neovim` and the `fish`-shell.
+Also, all environments come with `git`, `spacevim` and the `fish`-shell.

 | <name>       | description                                                                          |